hujhax/austin-improv-wiki/The Theft Forum.md

 **The Theft Forum** is a podcast about Austin improv.
 ## History
-[[Performers/Scott Hearne]], Austin improviser, started *The Theft Forum* in 2012.
+[[Performers/Scott Hearne|Scott Hearne]], Austin improviser, started *The Theft Forum* in 2012.
 The name is taken from the assumption that all comedians "borrow" from each other's work.
 ## Format
 The show is generally an interview with a well-known Austin improviser.
 Some episodes interview troupes or show casts.
 When a troupe or cast is interviewed there is usually a section of the podcast where they improvise in their format.